In 2017’s “new normal,” luxury brands will have to work a lot harder to sell their pricey goods

-Last year a bad one for many companies selling expensive fashion, handbags, and jewelry.
+Last year was a bad one for many companies selling expensive fashion, handbags, and jewelry.
 For the first time since the financial crisis of 2008, the global market for personal luxury goods failed to grow, stalling at €249 billion (about $258 billion).

 The good news is that 2017 should see a return to growth, according to a Dec.
 28 report on the global luxury market by management consulting firm Bain & Company, only it won’t look anything like the boom years from 2010 to 2015, when global sales of such goods jumped 45%, fueled by Chinese consumers with high-end appetites.
 The slowing of China’s economy and its government’s ongoing crackdown on corruption, paired with turmoil in the US and Europe from Brexit, terrorism, and the US presidential election, have created a “new normal” of low single-digit growth and intense competition.
 The years ahead will produce “clear winners and losers,” Bain says, determined by which brands can read the field and respond best.